jubu02/surfskise/_posts/2020-01-12-we-all-wait-for-summer.md

 ---
 layout: post
-title: Thursday's @ FKI
+title: FKI thursday sessions
 categories:
 - spot
 - calendar
 - recurring
 - fki
+- thursday
 image: assets/images/fki-thursday.jpg

 ---
-Every thursday (almost) at 1800 FKI arrange a social Surfski session where we aim to trim our skills while having a wonderful time together in the wonderful sceneries of Djurgården and the epic skyline of Stockholm close by.
+Every thursday at 1800 FKI arrange a social Surfski session where we aim to trim our skills while having a wonderful time together in the beautiful sceneries of Djurgården and the epic skyline of Stockholm close by.
 Anyone are welcome to attend.